dchildersart/artcreatives/README.md

 This repository is used to store and update the common creatives used by the Creative Dev team at Art.com

+## INSTALLATION

+- npm i
+- CD to root folder, run 'gulp dev'
+  - This will run BrowserSync, Sass, and Lint
+  - New window should open in Browser

+## CREATING A NEW PROJECT

+- Copy directory of desired template into the respective project folder
+- Update that index.html file
+- Only update files in template that optimize/fix any code

 ## Art

 **Heroes**